-For generations, wood has been the flooring of choice across most of North America, and it’s no wonder: it’s natural, it’s durable, and, even with a little wear and tear, it looks great.
+For generations, wood has been the flooring of choice across most of North America.
+It’s no wonder: wood is natural, durable and, even with a little wear and tear, it looks great.
 But with the popularity of laminate and engineered hardwood, choosing a wood floor isn’t as straightforward as it once was.

 Solid wood is typically the priciest option – but also the healthiest and longest lasting.
 “The pros are that it’s real wood all the way through.
 The cons are that it’s real wood all the way through,” jokes Freed.
 “Wood is a living material that reacts to humidity and moisture, so over time it could buckle and creak a little.
 But the beauty is that it’s a 100-year floor.
-So you can finish it, seal it, refinish it, and still have wood to spare – and it’s an all-natural product.”
+So you can finish it, seal it, refinish it – and it’s an all-natural product.”

 Laminate flooring is made from particle board and topped with a photograph of wood to give it a real wood look – without the real wood price.
 The trouble with both engineered wood and laminate is that many manufacturers use formaldehyde – a common asthma trigger – as the binder, so it’s essential to find the brands that don’t use the ubiquitous adhesive.
 And even solid hardwood can come coated with VOC-laden lacquers.

 Rather than relying on information from salespeople, Freed says consumers should always ask for the product’s Material Safety Data Sheet, or MSDS, to get the real story of what is – and isn’t – in the product, or look for reliable third-party certifications.